Pulgasari/zugriff/apps/podcasts/README.md

 # podcasts

 A podcast client that runs entirely on the device.

 Subscribe by RSS feed URL, play episodes with a docked player, and keep progress, done-marks and a listen-later list — all stored locally, nothing leaves the browser except the feed requests themselves.

-## what it does
+## features

 - **subscribe by RSS** — paste a feed URL; RSS 2.0 and Atom are both parsed.
 - **latest episodes** — a combined, newest-first stream across every subscription.